An international trial testing a preventive drug treatment for HIV nearly halved the rates of HIV transmission among injecting drug users.

 “In these financially difficult times, interventions not only have to be effective and safe but also cost effective,” he said.

 “Tenofovir may be effective and safe in reducing HIV infections among people who inject drugs but is it as cost effective as reasonable quality methadone treatment and needle syringe programs?”

 Dr Wodak said Thailand was still dithering about with needle syringe programs “26 years after the first epidemic of HIV among people who inject drugs in Thailand” and questioned how effective introducing Tenofovir would be in developing, drug conservative nations.

 Dr Mark Stoove from the Burnet Institute said the study was “robust”, offering a high level of evidence regarding the effectiveness of anti-retroviral therapies for preventing HIV infection.

-But, said this kind of preventative treatment is just one aspect of preventing HIV and the use of treatment drugs for preventing HIV need to be used in conjunction with other, equally important prevention methods, such as a “continued emphasis on education and health promotion around reducing risk.”
+But he said this kind of preventative treatment was just one aspect of preventing HIV and the use of treatment drugs for preventing HIV need to be used in conjunction with other, equally important prevention methods, such as a “continued emphasis on education and health promotion around reducing risk.”

-“Reducing risk in injecting drug users should primarily focus on preventing the sharing of needles and syringes and needs to be supported by ready access to clean injecting equipment.”
+“Reducing risk in injecting drug users should primarily focus on preventing the sharing of needles and syringes and needs to be supported by ready access to clean injecting equipment,” he said.